TaitoUnited/full-stack-template/scripts/terraform/README.md

-This folder contains terraform scripts for the project environment.
-Configure storage buckets, databases and other non-kubernetes resources here.
+This folder contains a reusable terraform scripts for applications and APIs running on server.
+Terraform is used to configure storage buckets, functions and other non-kubernetes resources.